apache/pulsar/site2/docs/functions-api.md

 * A [Java](#functions-for-java) function listens on the `sanitized-sentences` topic, counts the number of times each word appears within a specified time window, and publishes the results to a `results` topic
 * Finally, a Python function listens on the `results` topic and writes the results to a MySQL table

-### Example function
+### Function example

-Here's an example "input sanitizer" function written in Python and stored in a `sanitizer.py` file:
+The following "input sanitizer" function is written in Python and stored in a `sanitizer.py` file.

 ```python
 def clean_string(s):